 This will automatically place an order for an item, using the settings you specified.
 No shopping cart or shipping/billing information needed; your item is on its way!

-And that’s how you utilize one-click ordering with Amazon!
-To learn more about some of Amazon’s best features, be sure to check out our other articles on how to get Amazon coupons, how to set up an Amazon Wish List, and how to get free shipping with Amazon.
+And that’s how you utilize one-click ordering!
+To learn more about some of Amazon’s best features, be sure to check out our other articles in our Amazon course on how to get coupons, how to set up a Wish List, and how to get free shipping.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.